Vladimir-In/Coursera-Getting-and-Cleaning-Data/README.md

 4. Appropriately labels the data set with descriptive variable names.
 5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

 The script run_analysis.R uses dataset root directory as working directory.
-Before starting it, data from the link below must be unpacked an the script file placed in that directory (default name "UCI HAR Dataset".
+Before starting it, data from the link below must be unpacked an the script file placed in that directory (default name "UCI HAR Dataset").
 Set it as R working directory.

 Note: this script uses dplyr package to work.
 Make sure it is installed.